lostcarpark/conclar/README.md

 - `PEOPLE.SORT.CHECKBOX_LABEL`: Label for "Sort by full name" checkbox.
 - `PEOPLE.SEARCH.SHOW_SEARCH`: Set to false to hide "people" search box.
 - `PEOPLE.SEARCH.SEARCH_LABEL`: Label for "people2 search box.
-- `PEOPLE.BIO.PURIFY_OPTIONS"`: Pass additional options to DOMPurify when processing participant bios.
+- `PEOPLE.BIO.PURIFY_OPTIONS`: Pass additional options to DOMPurify when processing participant bios.
 For more details, see `ITEM_DESCRIPTION.PURIFY_OPTIONS` above.
 - `USELESS_CHECKBOX.CHECKBOX_LABEL`: Label for any useless checkboxes.
 - `INFORMATION.MARKDOWN_URL`: The address of the markdown file containing additional information about the convention.
 - `INFORMATION.LOADING_MESSAGE`: Text to show while Markdown file is loading (usually never seen).